12

 Hello!
 It’s been a little while since I did anything ZFS related.

-This past holiday weekend I decided to do some office reorganizing, a daunting task I’ve been putting off because I needed to shutdown the whole homelab.
-This includes my desktop workstation, NAS, and backup servers.
+This past Memorial Day weekend I decided to do some office reorganizing, a daunting task I’ve been putting off because I needed to shutdown the whole homelab for an undetermined amount of time.
+This includes my desktop workstation, NAS, backup servers, their storage pools, and UPS.
 Not something I take lightly.
 But, I’m happy to announce that I finally did it!
-And it (mostly) went without a hitch!
+And it went without a hitch!
+Well, mostly.

-One of the two biggest issues I encountered was when I went to replace my UPS battery.
-As the source of power for all of the above machines, I had the foresight to handle this when I rearranged everything.
-Except much to my dismay, after unplugging everything and opening up the UPS and the package for the replacement battery, it was obvious I bought the wrong one.
-It was listed as a replacement for my model of UPS, though that’s what I get for not doing my due diligence, and for buying one off eBay.
+One of two issues I encountered was when I went to replace my UPS battery.
+As the source of power for all of the above machines, I had the foresight to intend on handling this when I rearranged everything.
+Except much to my dismay, after unplugging everything and opening up the UPS and the packaging for the replacement battery, it was obvious I bought the wrong one.
+Even though it was listed as a replacement for my model of UPS.
+That’s what I get for not doing my due diligence, and for buying one off eBay.
 So that will have to wait for another day.

 sudo vim /etc/default/grub